 Please read the payment information on the form very carefully:

-- Requests submitted with a money order, cashier's check, or credit card will be processed within 3 weeks.
+- Requests submitted with a credit card will be processed within 3 weeks.

 - When paying with credit card you will submit payment to ISA as the final step of your Additional Transcript Request online.